 Rizwan Haq, MD, PhD

 "For me, research is about expanding knowledge that leads into action.
-Only though this combination of knowledge and practice can we make a difference in the lives of patients with melanoma and other cancers."
+Only through this combination of knowledge and practice can we make a difference in the lives of patients with melanoma and other cancers."

 Dr. Haq is a graduate of the University of Toronto, where he completed his B.Sc.
 (Hon), and MD/PhD.
 His PhD was at the Ontario Cancer Institute/Princess Margaret Hospital in the laboratory of Dr. Brent Zanke.
 He completed his clinical training in internal medicine at The Johns Hopkins Hospital in Baltimore, followed by medical oncology training at Dana-Farber Cancer Institute and Massachusetts General Hospital.
 He joined the laboratory of Dr. David E. Fisher, where he conducted translational work in the melanoma; and was an attending oncologist at Massachusetts General Hospital.